intergrav/dev.css/README.md

 ## Themes

-You can use custom colors and custom fonts in dev.css through themes.
-See the `/theme` folder to view some premade ones.
+dev.css supports custom colors and fonts through themes.
+You can find some pre-made themes in the `/theme` folder.
 To use a theme, simply apply it after the dev.css stylesheet.
-I provide a terminal-like theme, night and day themes, and a set of Catppuccin themes.
-For example, to apply the terminal theme, place this after your main stylesheet:
+There are themes inspired by terminals, night and day themes, and a set of Catppuccin themes.
+For example, to apply the terminal theme, add the following line after the `dev.css` import:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@intergrav/dev.css@3/theme/terminal.min.css">
 ```

-If you're making a theme, I highly recommend using the `boilerplate-auto.css` template rather than the `boilerplate.css` template for accessibility reasons.
+If you are creating a custom theme, it is recommended to use the `boilerplate-auto.css` template for better accessibility.

+## Credits

+- [xz/new.css](https://github.com/xz/new.css) is the main inspiration for this project